rubenschagas/postgres/README.md

 The objective of this README.md document file is to provide help on how to run the automated deployment of a simple [local] containerized PostgresSQL DBMS service, using a Docker Compose yml file.

+It is recommended to use a Portainer management UI which allows you to easily build and manage containers your Docker host, available at [Portainer project](https://github.com/rubenschagas/portainer).

 ## PREREQUISITES

 ```